Nespresso Vertuo vs Original: Which Line Is Better? (2023)

 Other than Nespresso pods, you’ll only be able to find Vertuo Pods by Starbucks.
 These tend to be slightly more expensive than the Nespresso capsules.
 There are no other third party Vertuoline capsules.
 There likely won’t be until around 2030 when a patent on the Vertuo pod design expires.

 Have you decided that a Vertuo is right for you?
 If so, avoid the Vertuo Next no matter how good of a price you find.
 Lots of owners complain about the reliability of the Next.
 You will be better off buying any of the other three models: the Evoluo, Vertuo or VertuoPlus.
-I’ve had the VertuoPlus since the end of 2021.
+I have had my VertuoPlus since the end of 2021.
 I have been very happy with it so far.

 get our latest guides, reviews, recipes and more for your coffee machine in your inbox